Ayton Castle, Scottish Borders: History

 Following William Mitchell-Innes's death at the castle in January 1860, it passed to his eldest son and heir, Alexander Mitchell-Innes of Ayton and Whitehall (near Chirnside) (1811–1886), a Deputy Lieutenant and Justice of the Peace for Berwickshire.
 He continued the family's building works at Ayton by commissioning James Maitland Wardrop to build a new parish church with a 36 m spire, and stained glass windows by Ballantine & Sons.

 Alexander Mitchell-Innes married (1) Charlotte (1818–1848), daughter of Sir Thomas Dick Lauder of Fountainhall, 7th Bt.
 She died in childbirth having their sixth child.
 He remarried (2) Fanny Augusta (1821–1902) daughter of James Vine, in Puckaster, Isle of Wight.
 They had a further nine children.
 Inevitably there were inheritance disputes.
 Strangely, Alexander Harold Mitchell-Innes of Ayton & Whitehall was served heir of entail to his grandfather, Alexander Mitchell-Innes of Ayton & Whitehall, on 21 November 1892.
 In 1895 he sold the barony of Ayton, its castle and lands, for £90,000 to Henry Liddell-Grainger of Middleton Hall, Northumberland (1856–1905).
 Alexander Mitchell-Innes had apparently shared his entire estate with his very large family and they were accordingly all paid out following the sale of Ayton Castle.
-The family retained Millbank House and grounds, not far from the castle, as well as the now-derelict Whitehall Manor, near Chirnside.
+The family retained Millbank House and grounds, not far from the castle, as well as Whitehall Manor, near Chirnside, demolished in 2015.

-Ayton Castle was the residence of David Liddell-Grainger (1930-2007), a Scottish politician, husband of a descendant of Queen Victoria and father of Ian Liddell-Grainger (b.
+Ayton Castle was the residence of David Liddell-Grainger (1930–2007), a Scottish politician, husband of Anne Abel Smith, a great-great-granddaughter of Queen Victoria, and father of Ian Liddell-Grainger, a Conservative MP (b.
 1959).
 The family sold the castle in 2015.

 The castle and most of the preexisting estate is now owned by a property developer, Richard Syred, and another.

+Ayton Castle railway

+On 24 September 2021 a 500 m 10.25 in gauge miniature railway was opened in the grounds of the castle.
+The railway was constructed by Alan Keef Ltd who also supplied the locomotive Lloyd and two passenger carriages.